I. Overview

 The Federated Marine Spatial Data Infrastructure (FMSDI) 5 Pilot addresses the growing challenge of integrating terrestrial and marine datasets across the dynamic and operationally critical intertidal zone.
 Intertidal areas, where land meets sea, present complex environmental and data management challenges, especially as coastal dynamics intensify under climate change.

 The FMSDI 5 Pilot was designed to respond directly to the needs and objectives articulated by the project sponsors, including the UK Hydrographic Office (UKHO), the US National Oceanic and Atmospheric Administration (NOAA), and the National Geospatial-Intelligence Agency (NGA).
-Supporting organizations such as Ordnance Survey, the US Geological Survey (USGS), and the Canadian Hydrographic Service (CHS) contributed valuable expertise and alignment with national geospatial strategies.
+Supporting organizations such as Ordnance Survey, the US Geological Survey (USGS), Natural Resources Canada (NRCAN), and the Canadian Hydrographic Service (CHS) contributed valuable expertise and alignment with national geospatial strategies.
 Sponsors prioritized improving interoperability between land and sea datasets, accelerating the adoption of open standards, and promoting sustainable, scalable approaches to coastal data integration, monitoring, and management.

 The pilot brought together Compusult, Pangaea Innovations, and TCarta to explore innovative, standards-based solutions that enable seamless land-sea data integration.
 Each organization contributed a complementary approach: